 - wedges of 1/2 fresh bergamot

-Distill the water in the pot repeatedly until only about 0.5inch of water remain.
+- Distill the water in the pot repeatedly until only about 0.5 inches of water remains.
 And every time the ice is fully melted, replace it with new ice.
-Fill your hydrolat in your bottle, close it tightly and let it cool before tasting it mixed with tonic.
+Fill your hydrolat in your bottle, close it tightly, and let it cool before tasting it mixed with tonic.

-If that's too laborious, here are some brands to try.
-Seedlip was the first producer of non-alcoholic spirits, and their iconic and playful bottles featuring either a rabbit, a squirrel, or a fox flooded social media back in 2014 and 2015.
+If making your own alcohol-free gin is too laborious, here are some brands to try.
+Seedlip was the first producer of non-alcoholic spirits, and their iconic and playful bottles featuring either a rabbit, a squirrel, or a fox flooded social media in 2014 and 2015.

 1 - Laori